-Narly Golestani received her PhD in Clinical Psychology at McGill University in Montreal, Canada in 2002.
-Following post-docs in France (INSERM, Orsay) and the UK (Institute of Cognitive Neuroscience, University College London), she received a Prize of Excellence at the University of Geneva in 2009.
-Subsequently, in 2012, she was appointed SNSF Professor, and since 2018 she has been Associate Professor at the Faculty of Psychology and of Education Sciences at the University of Geneva.
-Her group uses methods such as functional and structural MRI, diffusion tensor imaging and electroencephalography to better understand the brain basis of language processing and of multilingualism, and of brain plasticity in language experts.
-She also works on the neural underpinnings of dyslexia, in order to better understand the differences underlying compensation in this disorder.
+Narly Golestani obtained a PhD in Clinical Psychology at McGill University (Montreal, Canada).
+After a post-doc at the INSERM (Orsay, France) and another at the Institute of Cognitive Neuroscience (University College London, London, UK), in 2009 she was awarded a Prize of Excellence for women at the University of Geneva.
+In 2012, following her appointment as SNSF Professor, she founded the Brain and Language Lab at the University of Geneva.
+Since 2018 she has been Associate Professor at the Faculty of Psychology and of Education Sciences (FPSE) at the University of Geneva.
+Her research group uses methods such as high and ultra-high resolution (3T and 7T) functional and structural MRI, diffusion tensor imaging and submillimeter myelin mapping together with advanced computational methods to study neural bases of auditory processing, of language processing and learning, of multilingualism, and of brain plasticity.
+The group also uses these approaches to study the neural underpinnings of a reading disorder, dyslexia, in order to elucidate the brain functional and structural features in this disorder, with a view for developing novel remediation tools for this disorder.